Synthetic Data for Portfolios: A Throw of the Dice Will Never Abolish Chance: A fit on the S P500 universe

 \subsection{Uncovering stylized facts in asset return components}

-In this subsection, we analyze our specific dataset to assess the adequacy of the proposed pipeline.
+In this subsection, we analyze our specific dataset to assess the adequacy of the proposed pipeline prior to any training or simulation performed in Section~\ref{sec:synthetic_data}.
+The goal is to examine the market data and evaluate the suitability of our modeling philosophy.
+Moreover, our analysis can be useful for understanding the stylized facts observed across different components of asset returns.

 Let us start by applying the steps described in Section~\ref{extract_factors} to the training set $\mathbf{X} \in \mathbb{R}^{3020 \times 433}$.
 We begin by standardizing the data using the sample means $\hat{\bm{\mu}}$ and standard deviations $\hat{\bm{\sigma}}$, followed by computing the sample covariance matrix on which a full principal component decomposition is applied.
 The resulting eigenvalues should be used to make the distinction between \textit{factors} and \textit{residuals} using the upper bound $\lambda_+=1.90$ which is estimated as a function of the shape of the training set and the variance of its elements, for which our dataset yields $\hat{q}=6.97$ and $\hat{\sigma}^2=1$.\footnote{To choose a \textit{better} $\lambda_+$, one could try to find the parameters providing the best fit as proposed by \cite{de2020machine}.
 We do not use this method in this paper for the sake of robustness and clarity although we illustrate such a fit in Figure~\ref{fig:marcenko_pastur} which would yield $\lambda_+=0.99$ and thus 44 factors.} There are 16 factors associated with eigenvalues greater then $\lambda_+$ explaining 58.9\% of the variance, as part of the distribution of eigenvalues illustrated in Figure~\ref{fig:marcenko_pastur}.
 The chart also displays the elements of the first two eigenvectors, showing that the first factor is the market factor, with positive components for all stocks, representing a long-only portfolio of the given universe.
-This factor is associated with an eigenvalue significantly higher than the second one, which contains both positive and negative components and can be interpreted as a long-short portfolio.
+This factor is associated with an eigenvalue significantly higher than the second one, which contains both positive and negative components and can be interpreted as a long-short portfolio, though its precise interpretation would require further analysis.

 With the chosen number of factors, a decomposition (as in Equation~(\ref{eq:sample_return_decomp})) of standardized asset returns to the level of factors and residuals can be performed.
 In other words, the return of a stock $j \in \{1,\dots, 433\}$ for a given date with the index $i \in \{1,\dots, 3020\}$, $\bar{\mathbf{X}}_{i,j}$, can be expressed as the sum of a factor-based return $\mathbf{Y}_{i,j} = \mathbf{F}_{i,:}^\top\mathbf{P}_{j,1:16}$ and a residual return $\mathbf{Z}_{i,j}$.
 We adopt different modeling approaches for these components, as detailed in Section~\ref{sec:GANs} and Section~\ref{sec:residuals}, based on the premise that factor-based returns are responsible for the dependence properties of returns, both cross-sectionally and across time, observed in financial markets \cite{cont_empirical_nodate}.